What is the Webster PowerUp program?

-Within the Webster PowerUp program, National Grid will continue to deliver the electricity but will no longer choose the electricity supplier.
-Instead, Webster will choose an electricity supplier for Town residents and businesses through a competitive bid process.
+Within the Webster PowerUp program, National Grid continues to deliver the electricity but longer chooses the electricity supplier.
+Instead, Webster chooses an electricity supplier for Town residents and businesses through a competitive bid process.

-Savings will appear only on the supply portion of your bill.
-Delivery charges will be unaffected by the aggregation.
+Please note that any savings will apply only to the supplier services portion of your National Grid electric bill.
+Delivery charges will be unaffected by the Webster PowerUp program.

 What will change with this program?